skhameneh/BiomeDigital/README.md

 # BiomeDigital

-This is a personal all-inclusive IoT attempt using the ESP32 for BLE -> WiFi handoff.
+This is a personal all-inclusive IoT attempt using the ESP32 for BLE -> WiFi -> WebSocket handoff.

 You may explore this code for non-commecial use only.
 This software is only to be used for personal education.